Aksh-Agrawal/normalization_main/README.md

 - Advanced algorithm for normalizing ratings across different platforms
 - Dynamic weight calculation based on platform difficulty, participation, and drift
 - Adaptive temporal decay for rating relevance
-- Intelligent missing rating imputation
+- Intelligent missing rating imputation when user enters "N/A" for a platform

 #### Coursera Bonus Calculator